 Trick and fancy roping were two of the events that vaqueros were known for.
 In order to participate in these events, contestants had to be skilled in using their lassos to create figures and shapes.
 The lassos would then be used to capture one or more people or animals.
 These skills had to be exhibited both on foot and on horseback.
 Fancy roping was the event most closely associated with the vaqueros and was considered to be a showcase of their skills.

-See also What are eagle personality traits in humans?
+See also What are alphabet traits?

 Who invented cattle roping?